sendwithus/competencies/competencies/meetings.md

 ## How do you prove it?

-* Your meeting invites have an agenda.
+* Your meeting invites have an agenda shared in advance, outlining the purpose of having the meeting and the goals of the meeting.
-* Your meetings have a role for who is running the meeting.
-* Your meetings have a role for who is making sure remote participants have a voice.
 * When you start a meeting you clearly articulate what the meeting is for at a high level.
+* Your meeting is structured with assigned roles, from the start of the meeting:
+    * Who is running the meeting.
+(Chair)
+    * Who is making sure remote participants have a voice.
+(Remote-connector)
+    * Who is taking notes.
+(Notetaker, idealy not the same as the Chair)
+* Your meetings have action items and notes.
 * Your meetings have an appropriate amount of time.
 * You book a meeting room when appropriate.
 * You check people's calendars before you book the meeting and talk to people with conflicts before scheduling.
 * Your meetings get good feedback about their usefulness.
-* Your meetings have action items and notes.
+* Show that you can invite optional attendees and non-optional.
+(If in doubt, mark the attendee as optional.)
+* You've sent out a summary and notes after the meeting to the attendees.

 ## How do you improve it?

+* Organize meetings, practice.
 * Ask people if they found the meeting useful.
+* Organize meeting note, making sure they aren't too long.
+Rather, meeting notes capture two things: outcomes/decisions, and action items.
+That is: what did we decide, and what are we doing next to act on those decisions?
-* Post the poll in slack after a meeting
+* Post the poll in slack after a meeting.
 ```
 /poll "How was that meeting?"
 "I always want to be in this meeting I get enormous value from it" "I sometimes get value from this meeting... please add ideas for improvement below" "I think this meeting would be better if... please add ideas for improvement below" "I don't think I need to be in this meeting"
 ```